 My Approach to Helping

 I specialize in helping people tune in to the voice that speaks to who they are and what they truly want from life.
-As we uncover this voice, we will begin understand more about your wishes and dreams.
-We will also gather information about entrenched patterns or fears that may be holding you back from living fully.
+As we begin to listen to this voice, we will understand more about your wishes and dreams.
+We will also gather information about entrenched patterns and fears that may be holding you back from living fully.
 Knowing equally about hopes and worries empowers you to act from a place of power, rather than reacting from a place of fear.

 I work to listen deeply to the parts of you that others can't or won't hear.
 Providing a safe space for people to discover their core selves not only helps those I work with, it also gives me a true sense of joy!